prof-groff/tezio/docs/pages/bip32hdkeys.md

 ## Usage

 Download and copy the <code>tezio</code> directory to the project folder or Python module path.
-Import the SecretShares class.
+Import the BIP32HDKeys class.

 [Link to Github repository.](https://github.com/prof-groff/tezio)